hpc/charliecloud/doc/ch-run_desc.rst

 The value is a sequence of possibly-empty items separated by colon (:code:`:`, ASCII 58).
-If an item begins with dollar sign (:code:`$`, ASCII 36), and :code:`--set-env-no-expand` is not given, then the rest of the item is interpreted as an environment variable.
+If an item begins with dollar sign (:code:`$`, ASCII 36), and :code:`--env-no-expand` is not given, then the rest of the item is interpreted as an environment variable.
 If the variable is set to a non-empty value, that value is substituted for the item; otherwise, the item is omitted.
 (Importantly, if no expansions happen, this paragraph is a no-op.)